muellermichel/Hybrid-Fortran/README.md

 * Compile-time defined storage order with different orders for CPU and GPU - all defined in one handy place, the storage_order F90 file.
 Multiple storage orders are supported through attributes in the Hybrid Fortran directives.

+* Automatic compile time array reformatting - Hybrid Fortran reformats your data with respect to privatization and storage order at compile time.
+This means you can leave existing Fortran code as is, only the setup using the two Hybrid Fortran directives is needed.

 * Temporary automatic arrays, module scalars and imported scalars within GPU kernels (aka subroutines containing a GPU `@parallelRegion`) - this functionality is provided in addition to CUDA Fortran's device syntax features.

 * Seperate build directories for the automatically created CPU and GPU codes, showing you the created F90 files.
-Get a clear view of what happens in the back end.
+Get a clear view of what happens in the back end without cluttering up your source directories.

 * Use any x86 Fortran compiler for the CPU code (PGI and Intel Fortran have been tested).

 * Highly human readable intermediate F90 source files.
 The callgraph, including subroutine names, remains the same as in the user code you specify.
 The code in the intermediate source files is auto indented for additional reading comfort.

 * All the flexibility you need in order to get the full performance out of your GPUs.
-Hybrid Fortran both gives you more time to concentrate on the relevant kernels and its 'no hiding' principle facilitates reasoning about performance improvements.
+Hybrid Fortran both gives you more time to concentrate on the relevant kernels and makes it easy to reason about performance improvements.

 * Macro support for your codebase - a separate preprocessor stage is applied even before the hybrid fortran preprocessor comes in, in order to facilitate the DRY principle.

+* Automatic creation of your callgraph as a graphviz image, facilitating your code reasoning.
+Simply type `make graphs` in the command line in your project directory.

+* Automatic testing together with your builds - after an initial setup you can run validation tests as well as valgrind automatically after every build (or by running `make tests`).
+Wouldn't *you* like the compiler to tell you that there is a calculation error in array X at point i=10,j=5,k=3?
+That's what Hybrid Fortran does for you.

 * Automatic 'printf' based device debugging mode.
 Prints all input arrays, output arrays and temporary arrays at the end of each kernel run at a compile-time specified point in a nicely readable format.
 This output can then be manually validated against the CPU version (which should already produce correct results at that point).
 Please note: Since PGI's CUDA Fortran does not yet support real device debugging, Hybrid Fortran cannot support that either at this point.
 However, since the code runs on CPU as well, the class of bugs that are affected by this restriction is rather small (since computational code can be validated on the CPU first) and the current debug mode has been proven to be sufficient for the time being.

-* Automatic creation of your callgraph as a graphviz image, facilitating your code reasoning.
-Simply type `make graphs` in the command line in your project directory.

 * Automatic linking and installing of executables.
 Simply specify the executable names in the `MakesettingsGeneral` configuration file and use corresponding filenames for the main files (which can be placed anywhere in your source tree).
 The Hybrid Fortran build system will automatically generate the executables (each in CPU and GPU version) and install them in subdirectories of your test directory.
 The test directories are persistant, such that you can put your initialization files, validation scripts and performance test scripts there.
 All this happens simply through running `make; make install` in your project directory.